Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 Take time to walk amongst the virgin tropical forests of the Lignumvitae Key Botanical State Park or take a boat tour out to the Indian Key Historic State Park which holds a host of 19th-century ruins from a long-abandoned ghost town.

-Marathon is set on 13 islands in the Florida Keys and is known for its beaches and barrier reef.
+Marathon Key consists of 13 islands in the Florida Keys and is known for its beaches and barrier reef.

 Highlight of a visit to Marathon – view Loggerhead turtles’ nests at Coco Plum Beach!